-- Performing, through its research, analysis and discussion activities, the ongoing monitoring of the principal regulatory topics and issues that affect the Telefónica Group at any time. - 2) Serving as a communications and information channel between the management team and the Board of Directors for regulatory matters, and, when appropriate, bringing to the attention of the Board those issues that it deems relevant to the Company or to any of the companies in its Group, and regarding which it may be necessary or appropriate to make a decision or to establish a particular strategy. - 3) Analyzing, reporting on and proposing to the Board of Directors the principles that should be complied with by the Group's Sponsorship and Patronage policies; performing the corresponding follow-up; and approving individually the sponsorships or patronages whose magnitude or importance exceeds the threshold set by the Board and must be approved by it.
+- To monitor on a permanent basis the principal regulatory matters and issues affecting the Group at any time, through the study, review and discussion thereof. - To act as a communication and information channel on regulatory matters between the management team and the Board of Directors and, where appropriate, to advise the Board of Directors of those matters deemed significant to the Company or to any of the companies of the Group in respect of which it is necessary or appropriate to make a decision or adopt a particular strategy. - To analyze, report and propose to the Board of Directors the principles that should govern the Sponsorship and Patronage Policy of the Group, to engage in the monitoring thereof, and to individually approve sponsorships in an amount or importance that exceeds the threshold set by the Board and which must be approved thereby.